quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 Lists are useful any time you need to have zero or more of something.
 It's important to note that while Haskell lists are technically pointers to pointers to pointers, etc. a lot of this inefficiency can be mitigated by the fact that Haskell doesn't ask for the next value in a list unless it needs it.
-This has to do with lazyness/non-strictness and is a language feature too big to detail here.
+This has to do with lazyness/non-strictness, which will be covered later in this document.

 ### Tuples